General and enduring powers of attorney

 Each of the state and territory Parliaments have made laws regulating such personal legal documents and passed powers of attorney acts and regulations.
 These acts and regulations prescribe the procedures and forms.
 Note there are variations between the jurisdictions.

 A power of attorney document can be made for a short, specified time or for a specific reason.
+For example you are going overseas for a holiday.
 This is referred to as a general power of attorney.

 Or it might be for the rest of your life when it is known as an enduring power of attorney.
 All powers of attorney become invalid on death.